danielneil/Shark/README.md

 It enables the use of (simultaneous) programmable strategies to identify and execute upon trading opportunities, coupled with a backtesting framework.
 It also has an embedded strategy and backtest development environment.

 The example strategy is simple moving averages crossover against the Australian Stock Exchange's S&P/ASX 20.
-It also demonstrates determing the strength of an opportunity using the RSI indicator accompanied with a historical backtest.
+It also demonstrates determing the strength of an opportunity using the RSI indicator and a backtest.

 Though this example focuses on the ASX, it could easily be adjusted to suit any financial market, along with an adapted strategy and backtest.